ishan123456789/ionic-tab-slider/README.md

-# Ionic Module Template
+# Ionic tab slider

-This is a template for building your own reusable Angular2/Ionic2 module using TypeScript.
-Supports Angular's ngc and Ahead-of-Time compiling out of the box.

-## Developing

-Develop your module like any other Angular 2 module.
-Then, run `npm run build` to build a local copy.

-When you're ready to publish to npm, run `npm publishPackage`.

-If you'd like to test this package, run `npm install ionic-module-template`
+This is a simple ionic module which will allow you to add images in array to get swipable tabs while this plugin uses simple ionic segments and ionic sliders

-## npm link
+## Install

-Currently, modules must be published to npm. `npm link` packages will not install properly with our webpack confing (something on our list).
-If you can't push private code to npm, other options are a private npm repo/npm enterprise, or `npm install` from a git repo.
+Run `npm install ionic-tab-slider`.

-## Using your module in an Ionic 2 app
+## Using this plugin in an Ionic  app

 ```typescript
 import { NgModule } from '@angular/core';